tomjnixon/upyt/README.md

 * Correctly and efficiently handles transferring binary and text based data to/from the device.
-* Implements propper flow-control and batching enabling large, or numerous files to be sent, receieved, deleted, enumerated etc. without running out of overflowing buffers or memory.
+* Implements proper flow-control and batching enabling large, or numerous files to be sent, received, deleted, enumerated etc. without running out of overflowing buffers or memory.
 * Implements an efficient file synchronisation mechanism which only transmits changes to the device.